burliEnterprises/volat-points-hacker/README.md

  ## Usage:
  Once everything is set up, we're good to go.
 Double click on the file `execute_program.bat` and the program will open.
 Simply enter your login credentials into the beautifully designed GUI 🤮 to start the magic :)
+ You can earn about 750 points per day, I would recommend you to wait 24 hours before using it again, otherwise it might not work.

 ## Don't read if you can't code 😉: